code-423n4/moonwell-bug-bounty/README.md

 Only the following impacts are accepted within this bug bounty program.
 All other impacts are not considered as in-scope, even if they affect something in the assets in scope table.

 ## Smart Contracts in Scope

-[⚡️ **Project**: Please fill in the Source and any scoping information that you deem necessary.
-In case you need more than one table, please copy the existing and multiply as needed]

 Rewards for critical smart contract vulnerabilities are further capped at 10% of economic damage, with the main consideration being the funds affected in addition to PR and brand considerations, at the discretion of the team.
 However, there is a minimum reward of USD $100,000 for Critical bug reports.